Know a neighbor or friend with a beautiful, organically managed garden? Nominate their garden (or yours) for a Phipps

 To inspire Western Pennsylvania residents to design and maintain gardens that are both environmentally friendly and beautiful, we have developed the Phipps Sustainable Garden Awards program that highlights residential gardens and their gardeners that exemplify the principles of sustainable landcare.

 Sustainable gardens can look very different from one another, so nominations may be made in one of five categories listed below; however, all garden nominations must, at a minimum, be managed organically and be free of invasive plants (or working to identify, remove and replace invasive plants).
 Winners will have their garden professionally photographed and will be featured at our Native Plant and Sustainability Conference this fall.

 - Native Plantings and Wildlife Gardens – gardens featuring native plants that provide habitat for wildlife.

-- Gardens that Manage Stormwater – gardens that feature rain gardens, rain barrels, swales, etc.
+- Gardens that Manage Rainwater – gardens that feature rain gardens, rain barrels, swales, etc.

 - Micro-Gardens – container gardens, vertical gardens, gardens that make the best of very small spaces.